 We knew that the most effective way to pull consumers into KP’s orbit was to create great, authentic, powerful content that could fulfill this shared purpose – and to do so with a social presence where KP could understand, connect, and fulfill consumer needs.
 Our team developed authentic content around KP’s shared purpose to help their audience “Thrive” – wellness tips, health inspiration, fitness ideas, and eating right.

-We conceived and launched the Random Acts of Health video series, shared across social streams.
-Random Acts of Health hooked consumers into an end-to-end, broad and deep social media program – an umbrella concept connected to calendar-driven calls-to-action, real-life challenges, and celebrations of health.
+We conceived and launched the Random Acts of Health video series, shared across all their digital channels.
+Random Acts of Health hooked consumers into an end-to-end, broad and deep campaign – an umbrella concept connected to calendar-driven calls-to-action, real-life challenges, and celebrations of health.